ckeditor/ckeditor5/docs/features/image-upload.md

 ### Simple adapter

-The {@link features/simple-upload-adapter Simple upload adapter} allows uploading images to the server using the minimal [`XMLHttpRequest`](https://developer.mozilla.org/en-US/docs/Web/API/XMLHttpRequest) API and configuration.
+The {@link features/simple-upload-adapter Simple upload adapter} allows uploading images to the server using the [`XMLHttpRequest`](https://developer.mozilla.org/en-US/docs/Web/API/XMLHttpRequest) API and very little configuration.

 {@link features/simple-upload-adapter **Learn how to use the Simple upload adapter in CKEditor 5**}.